popivanova/airlock/README.md

 ---

+## Privacy Disclaimer
+airlock is designed to verify the identity of AI agents - not humans.
+The protocol does not process, transmit, or store any Personally Identifiable Information (PII) or Sensitive PII (SPII).

+All identifiers (e.g., agent_id, fingerprint, environment_hash) are cryptographic or system-level artifacts that do not correspond to individuals.
+Audit tokens and handshake payloads are machine-verifiable and privacy-neutral by design.

+---

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You may use, modify, and distribute it freely with attribution.